Resilience of coral reefs: Reef recovery

-Coral Bleaching effects on Biodiversity
+Coral bleaching effects on biodiversity

 Coral bleaching is a major consequence of stress on coral reefs.
 Bleaching events due to distinct temperature changes, pollution, and other shifts of environmental conditions are detrimental to coral health, but corals can restore from bleaching events if the stress is not chronic.
-When corals are exposed to a long period of severe stress, death may occur due to the loss of zooxanthellae, who are vital to the coral's survival because of the nutrients they supply.
+When corals are exposed to a long period of severe stress, death may occur due to the loss of zooxanthellae, which are vital to the coral's survival because of the nutrients they supply.
 Coral bleaching, degradation, and death have a great effect on the surrounding ecosystem and biodiversity.
-Coral reefs are important, diverse ecosystems that host a plethora of organisms who contribute different services to maintain reef health.
+Coral reefs are important, diverse ecosystems that host a plethora of organisms that contribute different services to maintain reef health.
 For example, herbivorous reef fish, like the parrotfish, maintain levels of macro algae.
-The upkeep of sea weed contributes to decreasing space competition for substrate seeking organisms, like corals, to establish and propagate, creating a stronger, more resilient reef.
+The upkeep of seaweed contributes to decreasing space competition for substrate-seeking organisms, like corals, to establish and propagate, creating a stronger, more resilient reef.
 However, when corals become bleached, organisms often leave the coral reef habitat which in turn takes away the services that they were previously supplying.
 Reefs also administer many ecosystem services such as food provision for many people around the world who are dependent on fishing reefs to sustain themselves.
 There is evidence that some species of coral are resilient to elevated sea surface temperatures for a short period of time.

+Natural disturbances

+Natural forces such as disease, storms and tidal emersion degrade corals.
+The frequency of coral disease caused by microbial pathogens has increased over the years, contributing to coral reef mortality.
+Bacterial, fungal, viral, and parasitic infections can result in physiological and morphological effects.
+Some of the most common coral diseases include black band disease, white pox disease, white plague, and white band disease, all of which involve tissue degradation and exposure of the coral skeleton.
+Diseases such as these can quickly spread among healthy coral reefs, potentially making them more susceptible to injury from disturbances like storms.
+Storms, including cyclones and hurricanes, can cause mechanical destruction to reefs and a change in sedimentation.
+The strong waves that result from these disturbances can strike corals, causing them to dislodge, and can also cause the reef to come into contact with released sediments and freshwater.
+Tidal emersion, or low tides, can leave shallow reefs unprotected from UV radiation and heat, leading to stressed and dry corals that may expel its zooxanthellae if exposed for too long.